replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ![Log In](https://kots.io/images/guides/kots/admin-console-login.png)

 Until this point, this server is just running Docker, Kubernetes, and the kotsadm containers.
 The next step is to upload a license file so KOTS can pull containers and run your application.
+Use the license file we downloaded in step 5.
 Click the Upload button and select your `.yaml` file to continue, or drag and drop the license file from a file browser.

-TODO: add instructions on how to download this from the instance, save as a file, and then upload the file.
-Perhaps adding the option to paste your license would make this smoother.

 ![Upload License](https://kots.io/images/guides/kots/upload-license.png)